Welcome to Gender and Sexuality in Medieval Europe!

 Papers:

 One of the major goals of this course is to help you improve your ability to read and analyze historical sources and to write persuasive historical essays.
 It is a fundamental premise of this class that writing is a means of learning.
 Reading and talking about documents from the past are useful exercises; however, writing about those texts requires you to engage with them in an entirely different manner.
 Learning to analyze and review the writing of others is also an excellent way to improve your own writing.
 There are two required papers for this course.
 The first paper asks you to read, analyze, and review a secondary work in the field.
 The second and longer paper asks you to tackle a question that interests you using a primary source we have read in class.
 Instructions for the papers will be posted on the course website and discussed in class.
+Both papers are required to pass the course.

 Exams:

 The midterm and final exam will each be available through Canvas for two days.
 You can decide when and where to take them within this open period.
 Both exams will include definitions and short answer questions drawn from lecture, as well as a primary source analyses section.
 I will issue study guides for the exams a week in advance of each exam.
+Both exams are required to pass the course.

 Academic Standards and Conduct: